Ons2024/Documentation/Litterature review/A scalable learning approach for user equilibrium traffic assignment  problem using graph convolutional networks.md

 $$ \hat{y} = f(Q, A) $$

-f(∙) is a GCN-based model in this study that learns the relationship between the input data (OD demand matrix 𝑄, adjacency matrix $A$
+f(∙) is a GCN-based model in this study that learns the relationship between the input data (OD demand matrix 𝑄, adjacency matrix $A$ where each element of 𝐴 equals 1 when the two nodes in the road network are adjacent; it is 0 otherwise.

+---